hardMultiple ChoiceObjective-mapped

 Traffic from 10.0.1.0/24 to the internet is allowed, but return traffic is only allowed if it is part of an established connection.

-Option C is correct because the iptables rules show a default FORWARD policy of ACCEPT, but the INPUT chain has a default policy of DROP.
+The iptables rules show a default FORWARD policy of DROP (as indicated by the 'policy DROP' line), which drops all traffic not explicitly allowed.
 The rule '-A FORWARD -s 10.0.1.0/24 -j ACCEPT' allows outbound traffic from the 10.0.1.0/24 subnet to the internet.
-The rule '-A FORWARD -m state --state ESTABLISHED,RELATED -j ACCEPT' ensures that only return traffic belonging to an existing connection is permitted back, while new inbound connections from the internet are implicitly dropped by the FORWARD chain's default policy.
+The rule '-A FORWARD -m state --state ESTABLISHED,RELATED -j ACCEPT' ensures that return traffic belonging to an existing connection is permitted back, while new inbound connections from the internet are implicitly dropped by the default DROP policy.

 Answer analysis